vatanMN/tatedrez-game/README.md

 # GAME DESCRIPTION AND RULES:
 Here's a step-by-step description of how a game of Tateddrez would unfold:

+* **Pieces:**
+    The game has only 3 pieces.
+Knight, Bishop and Rook:
+    * Knight (Horse): The knight moves in an L-shape: two squares in one direction (either horizontally or vertically), followed by one square perpendicular to the previous direction.
+Knights can jump over other pieces on the board, making their movement unique.
+Knights can move to any square on the board that follows this L-shaped pattern, regardless of the color of the squares.
+    * Rook: The rook moves in straight lines either horizontally or vertically.
+It can move any number of squares in the chosen direction, as long as there are no pieces blocking its path.
+    * Bishop: The bishop moves diagonally on the board.
+It can move any number of squares diagonally in a single move, as long as there are no pieces obstructing its path.

 * **Board Setup:**
     An empty board is placed, consisting of a 3x3 grid, similar to a Tic Tac Toe game.
   <img width="320" alt="image" src="https://github.com/juanblasco/tatedrez-game/assets/129755869/69e58f89-c8e0-407c-9003-0ce5a6bb0beb">